BurntSushi/rebar/FORMAT.md

 * `cwd` - Sets the working directory in which this command is run.
 If it's absent, then the `cwd` set on the engine is used.
 If that's absent, then the working directory of `rebar` is used.
 * `bin` - A string corresponding to the binary name of the program.
-When absent or empty, this defaults to the currently running executable (i.e., `rebar`).
 Note that because of platform idiosyncracies, when `cwd` is set (either here or on the engine) and `bin` contains a `/`, then it is assumed to be relative path.
 The final bin used is then `cwd(rebar)/cwd(engine or command)/bin`.
 If the binary name contains no slashes, then it is used as-is and likely relies on the value of your environment's `PATH` to be resolved.
 * `args` - An optional array of arguments to call `bin` with.
 * `envs` - An optional array of environment variables.
 Each environment variable is itself a table, with string keys `name` and `value`.